UPPMAX/HPC-python/docs/ml.rst

 Submit with ``sbatch <myjobscript.sh>``.
 After submitting you will (as usual) be given the job-id for your job.
 You can check on the progress of your job with ``squeue -u <username>`` or ``scontrol show <job-id>``.

+Note: if you are logged in to Rackham on UPPMAX and have submitted a GPU job to Snowy, then you need to use this to see the job queue:

+``squeue -M snowy -u <username>``

 The output and errors will in this case be written to ``slurm-<job-id>.out``.